CRM

 Remember to update your lead's stage regularly.
 This will help you keep your processes up to date and ensure that your leads are receiving the most relevant content and offers.

-• Consider if you need to customize the stages to fit your business:
+Consider if you need to customise the stages to fit your business:

 HubSpot provides default lifecycle stages, but it's important to tailor them to fit your specific business and sales process.
 Make sure that each stage reflects the actions and behaviours that your prospects and customers go through.